COVID-19 Cases, Hospitalizations Continue Falling in North Texas, Statewide

 Denton County

-Denton County reported 114 new cases of the COVID-19 virus Friday and no new deaths.
-Of the new cases, 96 are active while 18 have already cleared recovery protocol.
+Denton County reported 129 new cases of the COVID-19 virus Tuesday and no new deaths.

-Since March 2020, the county has reported a total of 70,885 cases of the virus including 52,722 confirmed cases (PCR) and 18,163 probable cases (antigen).
-There have been 453 deaths attributed to the virus; there are currently an estimated 61,572 recoveries leaving 8,860 estimated active cases in the county.
+Since March 2020, the county has reported a total of 71,200 cases of the virus.
+There have been 453 deaths attributed to the virus; there are currently an estimated 62,750 recoveries in the county.

 Collin County

-The Texas Department of State Health Services reported 39 new cases of the COVID-19 virus in Collin County Friday along with three new deaths.
+The Texas Department of State Health Services reported 183 new cases of the COVID-19 virus in Collin County Tuesday along with two new deaths.

-Since March 2020, the DSHS has reported a total of 85,550 cases of the virus in the county including 71,378 confirmed cases (PCR) and 14,172 probable cases (antigen).
-There have been 777 deaths attributed to the virus; there are currently an estimated 84,613 recoveries leaving 160 estimated active cases in the county.
+Since March 2020, the DSHS has reported a total of 85,885 cases of the virus in the county including 71,565 confirmed cases (PCR) and 14,320 probable cases (antigen).
+There have been 784 deaths attributed to the virus; there are currently an estimated 84,913 recoveries in the county.

 Want to Get on a Vaccine Waitlist?